unto. The question of the removing of the

 mentions in thy letter, and a copy of which I will send thee

-herewith will show thee what progress the Gov. has made
+herewith will show thee what progress the Gov

 in their western locations &c. &c.
 Thou wilt see that the